Lasse D. Hansen is a Danish composer, writer and music journalist.

 As a 25-year-old, he debuted as a symphonic composer when Aarhus Symphony Orchestra and conductor Baldur Brönnimann premiered the piece Tuning, Applause for tuning orchestra and applauding audience at the 50th-anniversary concert of AUT: Aarhus Young Tone Artists.
 The concert received only five and six-star reviews in a series of Danish daily newspapers and was later named the “best classical music experience in 2016” in the leading daily newspaper Politiken.

-In 2016 and 2017 he appeared as a composer and lyricist in the two official Danish editions of the Broadway-based the 24 Hour Musicals, which brings together the best actors, directors, playwrights and composers to create time-limited theatre around the world.
-The musicals were premiered at Teatret Svalegangen and Bremen Teater.
+In 2016, 2017 and 2019 he appeared as a composer and lyricist in the three official Danish editions of the Broadway-based the 24 Hour Musicals, which brings together the best actors, directors, playwrights and composers to create time-limited theatre around the world.
+The musicals were premiered at Teatret Svalegangen, Fredericia Teater and Bremen Teater.

 He got his debut as a playwright and director with the theatrical musical fantasy Face the Music, which, after touring across Denmark, received its US premiere at the critical acclaimed MATA Festival in New York in 2018, where it had the Pulitzer Prize-winning composer Du Yun on stage.
 The performance was selected in a field of over 1100 candidates from 72 countries and was praised by the new music blog I Care if You Listen (.com) as “one of the most unexpected works on the program.”